Mortgage rates hit 5% for the first time in over a decade - KESQ

 The 30-year fixed-rate mortgage averaged 5% in the week ending April 14, up from 4.72% the week before, according to Freddie Mac.
 That’s the highest since 2010.

-Rapidly rising rates, along with sky high home prices and rapid inflation could push homeownership out of reach for many Americans, according to Sam Khater, Freddie Mac’s chief economist.
+Rapidly rising rates, along with sky-high home prices and rapid inflation continue to push homeownership out of reach for many Americans, according to Sam Khater, Freddie Mac’s chief economist.

-“This week, mortgage rates averaged five percent for the first time in over a decade,” said Khater.
-“As Americans contend with historically high inflation, the combination of rising mortgage rates, elevated home prices and tight inventory are making the pursuit of homeownership the most expensive in a generation,” said Khater.
+“This week, mortgage rates averaged 5% for the first time in over a decade,” said Khater.
+“As Americans contend with historically high inflation, the combination of rising mortgage rates, elevated home prices and tight inventory are making the pursuit of homeownership the most expensive in a generation.”

+The sticker shock is particularly painful for first-time homebuyers, said George Ratiu, a senior economist and manager of economic research at Realtor.com.
+He noted that the monthly mortgage payment for a median priced home is now $530 more than a year ago, adding more than $6,300 to a homeowner’s annual budget.

+Rising inflation and record-high rents are also weighing on prospective homebuyers, he said.

 “The Federal Reserve’s plan for reducing its balance sheet — its holdings of US Treasuries and mortgage-backed securities — was slightly more aggressive than some market participants expected,” Thomas said.